 You love your textured walls.
 Those unique designs differentiate your home from all the cookie-cutter looks cluttering the neighborhood.
 The problem is that you’ll eventually need to paint your walls.
 When you do, you’ll discover that painting over a textured area is tricky.
-Here’s a guide to painting textured walls.
+Here’s a guide to help you paint textured walls.

 Understanding the Problem

 Historically, painting has been easy.
 You operated on a flat surface that required no special tricks to complete the job.
-What you will discover when painting a textured surface is that there are many added challenges.
+What you will discover when you paint textured walls is that there are many added challenges.

 The textures that create the unique style you love are difficult to refresh with paint.
 The chemicals that create basic paint adhesion require a smooth surface.
 When you lack that, the process grows trickier.
 The peaks that don’t exist with regular painted walls grow hard over time.
 Those bumps prevent adhesion.
 Similarly, if you used a design with peaks and valleys, getting the paint all the way into the narrow ridges is extremely difficult.